Licence to Kill: Filming

 Principal photography ran from 18 July to 18 November 1988.
 Shooting began in the Estudios Churubusco in Mexico, which mostly doubled for the fictional Republic of Isthmus: locations in Mexico City included the Biblioteca del Banco de Mexico for the exterior of El Presidente Hotel and the Casino Español for the interior of Casino de Isthmus whilst the Teatro de la Ciudad was used for its exterior.
 Villa Arabesque in Acapulco was used for Sanchez's lavish villa, and the La Rumorosa Mountain Pass in Tecate was used as the filming site for the tanker chase during the climax of the film.
 Sanchez's Olympiatec Meditation Institute was shot at the Otomi Ceremonial Center in Temoaya.
 Other underwater sequences were shot at the Isla Mujeres near Cancún.

 In August 1988, production moved to the Florida Keys, notably Key West.
 Seven Mile Bridge towards Pigeon Key was used for the sequence in which the armoured truck transporting Sanchez, following his arrest, is driven off the edge.
 Other locations there included Ernest Hemingway House, Key West International Airport, Mallory Square, St. Mary's Star of the Sea Church for Leiter's wedding and Stephano's House 707 South Street for his house and patio.
-The US Coast Guard Pier was used to film Isthmus City harbour.
+The U.S. Coast Guard pier was used to film Isthmus City harbour.
 As production moved back to Mexico City, Broccoli became ill, marking the first time during the James Bond film series where he was not present during filming.